 Please review the steps below to determine if your proposed project is in a TEA and follow the instructions for requesting a certification letter.

-- To identify the census tract number for the EB-5 project location click here.
+- To identify the census tract number for the EB-5 project location click here or use the map below.

 - Determine if the proposed project is in a TEA.
 Click here for a list of qualifying census tracts in Maryland.
-To view a map of the census tracts eligible for TEA click here.
+To view an interactive map of the census tracts eligible for TEA, click the map below.

 - Acceptable data for purposes of calculating unemployment include the most recent annual average unemployment rates published by the Bureau of Labor Statistics (BLS), Local Area Unemployment Statistics.
 For those areas not covered by BLS, U.S. Census Bureau data from the American Community Survey (ACS) is used jointly with the BLS data to estimate the unemployment rates for these smaller areas using the census-share method.